hackbinghamton/WebDevelopmentWorkshop/GithubPagesGuide.md

   * https://artsy.github.io/ - A blog

 ## Steps
 In order to create and host a website, a GitHub account is required.
 Basic Git knowledge is helpful.
-If you want a reviw of Git/GitHub, look back at to our [Introduction to Programming and Starting a Personal Project](https://github.com/HackBinghamton/IntroToProgrammingWorkshop) workshop.
+If you want a review of Git/GitHub, look back at to our [Introduction to Programming and Starting a Personal Project](https://github.com/HackBinghamton/IntroToProgrammingWorkshop) workshop.

 If you are starting a website from a new repository, continue below.
 If you want to convert an existing repository to GitHub Pages, skip to the next subsection.